Pop Culture Madness!

 1947 - India gained Independence from the British Indian Empire.

-1965 - The Beatles played at Shea Stadium in New York.
+1965 – The Beatles played at Shea Stadium in New York.
 It is considered the first major rock concert.
-There were only a few hundred watts of sound for the band, who did not have monitors to hear each other, and could not be heard over the screaming of 60,000 fans.
+There were only a few hundred watts of sound for the band, who did not have monitors to hear each other and could not be heard over the screaming of 60,000 fans.

 1969 - The Woodstock Music & Art Fair opened in upstate New York.
 Tickets for the three-day event were $18 in advance and $24 at the gate, and there was sufficient sound for the 500,00 attendees.

-1973 - The United States' bombing of Cambodia ended.
+1973 – The United States bombing of Cambodia ended.

-1977 - The Big Ear, a radio telescope operated by Ohio State University as part of the SETI project, received a radio signal from deep space - "6EQUJ5."
-The event was named the "Wow! signal" from the notation made by Jerry Ehman on the project.
-The signal appears to have come to the northwest of the globular cluster of M55 in the constellation Sagittarius, near the Chi Sagittarii star group.
+1977 – The Big Ear, a radio telescope operated by Ohio State University as part of the SETI project, received a radio signal from deep space – “6EQUJ5.”
+The event was named the “Wow! signal” from the notation made by Jerry Ehman on the project.
+The signal appears to have come northwest of the globular cluster of M55 in the constellation Sagittarius, near the Chi Sagittarii star group.

 1992 - Nickelodeon began airing their Saturday night programming known as SNICK